THE PERENTIE AND THE GOANNA GET DRESSED!

 Aboriginal Art

-Family gathered around the campfire at night, telling tales
+Family gathered around the campfire at night, telling

 about night owls.
 (Author’s own collection)